-The 'Keep Your Promises' Campaign demands that everyone’s human right to water and sanitation is fully realised, and that no one is left behind.
-We call for governments to keep the promises they have made and ensure water and sanitation for all!
+The 'Keep Your Promises' Campaign demanded that everyone’s human right to water and sanitation was fully realised, and that no one was left behind.
+We called for governments to keep the promises they had made and ensure water and sanitation for all!

-Keep Your Promises demands that all governments ensure that everyone has access to water and sanitation.
-But more than just access itself, the campaign demands that access is alongside other human rights standards and principles.
-Decision makers have made many commitments and promises, on global, regional and national levels to achieve universal access to water and sanitation in a range of agreements.
-Now is the time to put these words into action and make real progress towards providing sanitation and water for all, particularly addressing the needs of the poorest and most marginalised.
+Keep Your Promises was a previous End Water Poverty campaign, which demanded that all governments ensured that everyone have access to water and sanitation.
+But more than just access itself, the campaign demanded that access is alongside other human rights standards and principles.
+Decision makers had made many commitments and promises, on global, regional and national levels to achieve universal access to water and sanitation in a range of agreements.
+Keep Your Promises allowed the opportunity to put these words into action and make real progress towards providing sanitation and water for all, particularly addressing the needs of the poorest and most marginalised.

-End Water Poverty members around the word are undertaking national advocacy to hold their governments to account:
+End Water Poverty members around the word have been and are continuously undertaking national advocacy to hold their governments to account: